dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-upgrade/01-upgrading-to-v1.8.md

 ## What to know before upgrading

-dbt Labs is committed to providing backward compatibility for all versions 1.x, with the exception of any changes explicitly mentioned below.
+dbt Labs is committed to providing backward compatibility for all versions 1.x, except for any changes explicitly mentioned on this page.
 If you encounter an error upon upgrading, please let us know by [opening an issue](https://github.com/dbt-labs/dbt-core/issues/new).

-The dbt Core v1.8.0-b1 release of dbt-core & dbt Labs-maintained adapters is planned for February 28th.
+dbt Labs plans to release dbt Core v1.8.0-b1 and dbt Labs-maintained adapters on February 28th, 2024.

 ## Keep on the latest version in dbt Cloud